Cora Martin-Moore

-Cora Juanita Brewer Martin-Moore (1927–2005) was a gospel singer.
+Cora Juanita Brewer Martin-Moore (1927–2005) was an American gospel singer.
 She was a soloist in the Sallie Martin Singers and the director of the Echoes of Eden Choir.
 She also had her own music publishing company.

 Biography

-Martin-Moore was born in Chicago in 1927.
-In Chicago she was a member of the Mount Pleasant Baptist Church.
-Her birth parents were Lucius and Annie Moore, but she was adopted at an early age by the gospel singer, Sallie Martin.
-She joined the Sallie Martin Singers as a teenager, subsequently moving to Los Angeles where she became a member of the St. Paul Baptist Church and attended California State University, Dominguez Hills.
-She was known for her renditions of Eyes Hath Not Seen and He'll Wash You Whiter than Snow.
+Martin-Moore was born in 1927 in Chicago, Illinois, where she was a member of the Mount Pleasant Baptist Church.
+Her birth parents were Lucius and Annie Moore, but she was adopted at an early age by the gospel singer Sallie Martin.
+Martin-Moore joined the Sallie Martin Singers as a teenager, subsequently moving to Los Angeles, California, where she became a member of the St. Paul Baptist Church and attended California State University, Dominguez Hills.
+She was known for her renditions of "Eyes Hath Not Seen" and "He'll Wash You Whiter than Snow".

-Martin-Moore wrote several songs, many were published by her own music publishing company.
+Martin-Moore wrote several songs, many of which were published by her own music publishing company.

-In 1958 Martin-Moore became the director of the Echoes of Eden Choir in Los Angeles.
+In 1958, Martin-Moore became the director of the Echoes of Eden Choir in Los Angeles.